FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation: Experiments

-where $\text{TP}_{i}, \text{TP}_{i}, \text{FN}_{i}$ are true-positives, false-positives, and false-negatives for class $i$, respectively.
-For robustness evaluation, we follow the practice of Robo3D~\cite{robo3d} to use Corruption Error (CE) and Resilience Rate (RR) to evaluate the robustness of FRNet.
-The CE and RR can be calculated as:
+where $\text{TP}_{i}, \text{FP}_{i}, \text{FN}_{i}$ are true-positives, false-positives, and false-negatives for class $i$, respectively.
+For robustness evaluation, we follow the practice of Robo3D~\cite{kong2023robo3d} to use Corruption Error (CE) and Resilience Rate (RR) to evaluate the robustness of FRNet.
+The CE and RR are calculated as follows: